aidanok/decent-forum-api/README.md

 ### Other Other

-- TODO: The cache could really do with a good set of unit tests
+- TODO: The cache could really do with a good set of unit tests and integration tests with query/post apis.

 - TODO: Very strong validation of incoming data should be done at the boundry of inserting data into the cache and malformed/malicious data discarded.
+We do some basic validation like checking an edit is from the owner, and verifying the votes, but we should be doing more. (times matching up close enough to block time, the path and refTo tags being consistent with parent txs, etc.)